arangodb/python-arango/docs/admin.rst

     client.reload_routing()

-Refer to the :ref:`ArangoClient` class for more details.
+Refer to :ref:`ArangoClient` class for more details.